cfengine/documentation/reference/functions/getvalues.markdown

 `null` are serialized to their string representations.
 Numerical values are serialized to their string representations.

+You can specify a path inside the container.
+For example, below you'll look at the values of `d[k]`, not at the top level of `d`.

 Make sure you specify the correct scope when supplying the name of the variable.